 Blake Alldredge is a Water Resource Specialist with Upper Trinity Regional Water District.
 He coordinates the Water Conservation and Watershed Protection programs, and helps with activities of the Upper Trinity Conservation Trust.
-Prior to joining UTRWD, he worked for the Texas A&M AgriLife Extension Service in the Wildlife and Fisheries division. balldredge@utrwd.com
+Prior to joining UTRWD, he worked for the Texas A&M AgriLife Extension Service in the Wildlife and Fisheries department.
+Blake received a Bachelor's of Wildlife Science in 2008 and a Master's of Water Management in 2010, both from Texas A&M University.

-Jason Pierce is Manager of Customer Contracts & Support Services for Upper Trinity Regional Water District, a regional wholesale provider of water and wastewater services to cities and utilities in Denton and Collin Counties.
+Jason Pierce is Manager of Customer Contracts & Support Services for Upper Trinity Regional Water District (UTRWD), a regional wholesale provider of water and wastewater services to cities and utilities in Denton and Collin Counties.
+Joining Upper Trinity in 2001, Jason has been instrumental in extending UTRWD's regional water and water reclamation (wastewater treatment) systems to serve new customer cities and utilities in the northeastern portion of its service area.
 With over 17 years of experience in public service, he also leads UTRWD's efforts in protecting the local watersheds and promoting water conservation.
-JPierce@utrwd.com